kemaldemirgil/note-taker/README.md

 ### Usage:
 1. Please click on the `START` button to navigate to the notes page,
 2. Enter a desired title and description,
-3. Click on the save button on the upper right corner of the page,
+3. Click on the save button in the upper right corner of the page,
 4. To edit your note simply click on the title of your note on the left panel, then edit on the input area

 ### Demo: